-When a surgeon or medical professional leaves these surgical items behind, the patient is at great risk for infection, illness, organ damage, and even death.
-Although medical professionals usually take great pains to eliminate the risk of retained foreign bodies, this safety measure can sometimes go overlooked.
+When a surgeon or medical professional leaves these surgical items behind, the patient is at a high risk for infection, illness, organ damage, and even death.
+Although health care providers usually take great pains to eliminate the risk of retained foreign bodies, this safety measure can sometimes be overlooked.

-The failure to remove a surgical instrument or any other object after surgery is a serious event.
-The patient will almost always have to undergo another invasive surgery, with its own additional set of possible complications, in order to remove the retained foreign body.
+The failure to remove a surgical instrument or any other object after surgery is a serious event that may tied to medical negligence.
+The patient will almost always have to undergo another invasive surgery, with its own additional set of possible complications, to remove the retained foreign body.

-A proper diagnosis is fundamental to the practice of medicine.
+Delayed or missed diagnosis is another form of medical negligence.
+A proper diagnosis is fundamental to receiving the appropriate treatment for the condition.
 Researchers at Johns Hopkins studied 25 years of malpractice claims and found that diagnostic errors accounted for most claims and make up the worst injuries to patients.
-The study revealed that diagnostic errors might be the biggest patient safety problem in the United States.
-Most troublingly, diagnostic problems are often unrecognized, downplayed, or outright ignored.
+The study revealed that diagnostic errors may be the biggest patient safety risk in the U.S. Most troublingly, diagnostic problems are often unrecognized, downplayed, or even ignored.

 Many medical conditions are manageable if they are diagnosed properly and treated promptly.
-Medical professionals, however, will sometimes either miss or give the wrong diagnosis, and this unnecessary delay can cause severe injury to someone with a serious medical condition.
+However, health care providers will sometimes either miss the diagnosis or given the wrong diagnosis, and this unnecessary delay can cause severe injury to someone with a serious medical condition.
 A delayed diagnosis can have a direct impact on a patient’s recovery and survival.
 The consequences can range from a dramatic reduction in life expectancy to paralysis to death.

-If you or a loved one has been harmed by general medical negligence, call us as soon as possible to schedule a no-cost, no-obligation consultation.
-We will go over the facts of your case and work with you to achieve the best possible resolution.
-Call the Colorado medical injury attorneys at 303-792-5595 or fill out our Free Case Evaluation Form now.
+If you or a loved one have been harmed by general medical negligence, call us as soon as possible to schedule a no-cost, no-obligation consultation.
+We will go over the circumstances of your case and work with you to achieve the best possible resolution.
+Call Burg Simpson’s medical malpractice attorneys at (866) 649-8734 or fill out our FREE case evaluation form today.